cedi/cedi.github.io/content/post/breaking-clouds/index.md

 ### Sharpen your Incident Response

 Failures are the real-world stage on which your carefully crafted play of incident response procedures are executed.
 You can reason about incident response processes as much as you want but there is nothing that tests the effectiveness of communication protocols as well as the teams collaboration and agility during identifying and mitigating a real incident when real money and real customer demand is on the line.
 While tabletop exercises of incident drills are a good way to validate some of you processes, the critically and fire during a real production outage is the ultimate test.
-Each stumble and misstep during the incident response procedure is a chance to fine-tune your approach, ultimately minimizing the fallout and and optimization of your TTx metrics[^2] of future incidents.
+Each stumble and misstep during the incident response procedure is a chance to fine-tune your approach, ultimately minimizing the fallout and and optimization of your [TTx metrics][2] of future incidents.

 ### Guiding future design